laceyp99/MeTubeFreemium/README.md

 2. **Enter the YouTube playlist link and Google Drive folder ID.**

-3. **The script will start downloading the videos from the playlist and then will upload them to Google Drive.
-If the video file size exceeds the 100 MB limit, the video will be uploaded in parts.**
+3. **The script will start downloading the videos from the playlist and then will upload them to Google Drive.**

 ## Project Structure